 Pre-application interest forms, eligible BMP list, and applications will be available on the District website along with the application and ranking schedule.

-Information, including any application deadlines, shall be publicized in newspapers, social media, radio and various agency publications.

-mailed out fliers, newspaper ad, and by posting on district website.
+Initial program announcement and deadline to apply will be made publicly via mailed out fliers, newspaper ad, and by posting on district website.

 Prohibit discrimination on the basis of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, and marital or family status.